Semiconductor Device Physics

-Power semiconductor devices are used for switching large loads in cars, trains, industrial applications or other fields of daily life.
-The harsh environmental conditions and the extended operation ranges in such applications are extreme and bring the classical semiconductor material Silicon to its physical limits.
+Power semiconductor devices are commonly used for switching large loads in energy conversion systems, industrial applications, and other fields of daily life.
+However, the harsh environmental conditions and the extended operation ranges in such applications often pushes the classical semiconductor material Silicon to its physical limits.
 Due to their outstanding material properties, wide band gap materials such as Gallium Nitride (GaN) and Silicon Carbide (SiC) shift these physical limits to much higher values.
-However, the degradation mechanisms at high-voltage, high-power, high-temperature and/or high-current conditions have to be understood.
-By tracing down degradation under such conditions by various paths, one ends up at the smallest possible range, the atomic composition of the semiconductor material.
-Changes in the atomic structure of the materials, which build up the device, alter the macroscopic performance such as the threshold voltage or the drain current and eventually lead to device failure.
-These atomic transitions which impact the macroscopic behavior of a device are usually referred to microscopic defect creation and charging.
-Only few researchers are in the lucky position to work on such phenomena under harsh conditions...
+Nevertheless, it is essential to understand the degradation mechanisms that occur under high-voltage, high-power, high-temperature, and/or high-current conditions.
+By the degradation under such circumstances along various paths, researchers eventually arrive at the smallest possible range, which is the atomic composition of the semiconductor material.
+Changes in the atomic structure of the materials that build up the device can alter the macroscopic performance, such as the threshold voltage or the drain current, and eventually lead to device failure.
+These atomic transitions, which impact the macroscopic behavior of the device, are commonly referred to microscopic defect creation and charging.
+Only a limited number of researchers have the opportunity to gain insights into such phenomena.

-To understand the impact of microscopic defects on the performance and reliability of wide band gap devices KAI established several electrical measurement and analysis approaches in the last years.
-Keywords for a few of the available approaches are on-chip polycrystalline silicon heater structures, charge pumping, impedance spectroscopy, deep level transient spectroscopy and many others.
+In recent years, KAI has established several electrical measurement and analysis approaches to understand the impact of microscopic defects on the performance and reliability of wide band gap devices.
+Some of the available approaches include electro-optical characterization methods such as charge pumping, impedance spectroscopy, deep level transient or optical spectroscopy (DLTS/DLOS), Hall measurements, and several others.

-In order to prevent future failures of power devices, exploring composition and properties of microscopic defects is crucial.
-Researchers do so by suggesting microscopic defect models and validating these models through sophisticated electrical measurements for differently processed devices.
+Exploring the composition and properties of microscopic defects is crucial in preventing future failures of power devices.
+In order to achieve this, researchers suggest microscopic defect models and validate these models through sophisticated electrical measurements on differently processed devices.